FinTexTS: Financial Text-Paired Time-Series Dataset via Semantic-Based and Multi-Level Pairing: LLM Prompts Used in Our Framework

 In Figure~\ref{fig:prompt_llm_summary}, the placeholder [TAG] corresponds to the final classification label, which can be one of Macroeconomic, one of the 11 GICS sector names, or a specific company name.
 For Macroeconomic and the 11 GICS sector tags, the corresponding category description is provided as [TAG DESCRIPTION].
-For company-level tags, [TAG DESCRIPTION] is populated with the company profile extracted by our LLM-based SEC filing parser, which consists of five components: \textit{overviewProduct}, \textit{strategyMarketOps}, \textit{governanceRisks}, \textit{financialStatement}, and \textit{recentEventCatalyst}.
+For company-level tags, [TAG DESCRIPTION] is populated with \textit{overviewProduct}, \textit{strategyMarketOps}, \textit{governanceRisks}, \textit{financialStatement}, and \textit{recentEventCatalyst}.